-1. Describe your perception of the contributing factors that lead to your failing a country Nursing program at Norfolk State University your reasons for failing a course in the program at NSU: 2 VOL. 2.
-Describe your reasons for seeking continuance/readmission to the Nursing program at NSU: 3.
-Describe what you have done to prepare for readmission and what you will be doing order to be successful in the nursing program. lifferently in Signature: Date: COMMITTEE ACTION: Recommended Not Recommended Comments:
+1. Describe your perception of the contributing factors that lead to your failing a course in the Nursing program at Norfolk State University your reasons for failing a course in the Nursing program at NSU:

+2. Describe your reasons for seeking continuance/readmission to the Nursing program at NSU:

+3. Describe what you have done to prepare for readmission and what you will be doing differently in order to be successful in the nursing program.

+Signature: Date:

+COMMITTEE ACTION:

+RecommendedNot Recommended

+Comments: